TkkrLab/Wham-Gun/PROJECT.md

 # <a name="intro"></a>Introduction

-So abit of a backstory,
-One of our partners at our job(i create eletronic toys for a living) they have this weird rule which says, when stuff related to our products breaks it gets send to us.
-Why?
-I don’t know, but we got a box with “stuff”.

-Including a broken one of these

-Its a Kit gun wich you can hook up to a compressor

-I was given the thing with the idea “I’t would be cool to have a flashlight build into it”, like a Flash gun.
+I was given this thing with the idea “I’t would be cool to have a flashlight build into it”, like a Flash gun.

+Its a Kit gun wich you can hook up to a compressor.
 I had a different plan, as these are the things people tent play with, everytime they see one.
 Like bbq tongs, you gott test a cip them atleast once.

 # <a name="MakingOf"></a>So what did i made
 I had these sound recording modules layout around from alie express.